GSA/cto-website/_guides/estimation_and_storypointing.md

 Assigning a numerical value (i.e story points) to relative estimates allows Teams (especially newly formed ones) to reach consensus about the level of effort needed to complete a requirement, or user story.
 By removing the implied precision of the numerical score, they increase the accuracy of capacity estimates and measurement for planning.

 ### What are Story Points?
-Story Points are an arbitrary measure used by Scrum Teams to measure the effort required to implement a user story, or requirement.
+Story Points are an arbitrary measure used by Teams to measure the effort required to implement a user story, or requirement.
 The story points tell how hard the story is, the level of complexity, account for unknowns, and provide an indication of effort.

 <img src="{{ site.baseurl }}/img/guides/maxresdefault_ed.png"
   alt="Point-based System"